Branden Ledbetter

 Branden Ledbetter (born May 2, 1986) is an American former football tight end.
 Following his college career at Western Michigan University, he was invited to the Green Bay Packers Rookie Mini Camp as an undrafted free agent in 2009 but was cut shortly after.

-Early years
+Early life

 Ledbetter played high school football and track for Hollywood Hills High School in Hollywood, Florida, before transferring his junior year to St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he graduated in 2004.

 College career

 Ledbetter played football at Western Michigan University, and was a standout tight end.
 During his career at Western Michigan University, he recorded 131 receptions and 1,513 receiving yards with 20 touchdowns in his career.
 He finished his career ranked second among tight ends in both receptions and receiving yards in school history.
 He is the Broncos all-time touchdown leader for tight ends with 20 touchdowns.
 He was also a semi-finalist in voting for the John Mackey Award (nation's best tight end) as a senior.
 Following Ledbetter's final season at WMU, he was invited to the Texas vs The Nation All-Star game in El Paso, Texas, where he represented WMU on the Texas team.